Ejhuang2015/ReadMe-Generator/README.md

 * [Questions](#questions)
 * [License](#license)
 # Installation
-To install this application, download the folder and ensure that the index.js, generator.js, and the package.json are present.
+To install this application, download the folder and ensure that the index.js, generator.js, License folder, and the package.json are present.
 You must also install node.js to your system.
 Open a command console of your choice (such as gitbash or terminal) and do a "npm install".
 This should download the required inquirer.js module.
 From here, you can run the index.js file within your command console!
 # Contributors
 Thanks to the following people who have contributed to this project: